 Capitalized terms used under this caption and not otherwise defined in this Limited Offering Memorandum shall have the meanings given to such terms in the Service and Assessment Plan.
-As required by the PID Act, when the City determines to defray a portion of the costs of the Phases #2-6 Major Improvements through Assessments, it must adopt a resolution generally describing the Phases #2-6 Major Improvements and the land within Phases #2-6 of the District to be subject to Assessments to pay the cost therefor.
-The City has caused an assessment roll to be prepared (the "Assessment Roll"), which Assessment Roll will show the land within Phases #2-6 of the District to be assessed, the amount of the benefit to and the Assessment against each lot or parcel of land and the number of Annual Installments in which the Assessment is divided.
+As required by the PID Act, when the City determines to defray a portion of the costs of the Authorized Improvements through Assessments, it must adopt a resolution generally describing the Authorized Improvements and the land within the District to be subject to Assessments to pay the cost therefor.
+The City has caused an assessment roll to be prepared (the "Assessment Roll"), which Assessment Roll will show the land within the District to be assessed, the amount of the benefit to and the Assessment against each lot or parcel of land and the number of Annual Installments in which the Assessment is divided.
 The Assessment Roll will be filed with the City Secretary and made available for public inspection.
-Statutory notice was given to the owners of the property to be assessed and a public hearing was conducted to hear testimony from affected property owners as to the propriety and advisability of undertaking the Phases #2-6 Major Improvements and funding a portion of the same with Assessments.
+Statutory notice was given to the owners of the property to be assessed and a public hearing was conducted to hear testimony from affected property owners as to the propriety and advisability of undertaking the Authorized Improvements and funding a portion of the same with Assessments.
 The City expects to levy the Assessments and adopt the Assessment Ordinance immediately prior to adopting the Bond Ordinance.
 After such adoption, the Assessments will become legal, valid and binding liens upon the property against which the Assessments are made.

-Under the PID Act, the costs of the Phases #2-6 Major Improvements may be assessed by the City against the Assessed Property in Phases #2-6 of the District so long as the special benefit conferred upon the assessed property in Phases #2-6 (the "Assessed Property") by the Phases #2-6 Major Improvements equals or exceeds the Assessments.
-The costs of the Phases #2-6 Major Improvements may be assessed using any methodology that results in the imposition of equal shares of cost on Assessed Property similarly benefited.
-The allocation of benefits and assessments to the benefitted land within the District, including land in Phases #2-6, is set forth in the Service and Assessment Plan, which should be read in its entirety.
+Under the PID Act, the Costs of the Authorized Improvements may be assessed by the City against the Assessed Property in the District so long as the special benefit conferred upon the Assessed Property in the District (the "Assessed Property") by the Authorized Improvements equals or exceeds the Assessments.
+The costs of the Authorized Improvements may be assessed using any methodology that results in the imposition of equal shares of cost on Assessed Property similarly benefited.
+The allocation of benefits and assessments to the benefitted land within the District is set forth in the Service and Assessment Plan, which should be read in its entirety.
 See "APPENDIX B - Form of Service and Assessment Plan."